-Complete the most recent FAFSA online as soon as you file your tax return.
-This application is used to determine federal student loan eligibility for the fall, spring, and summer semesters.
-It is done once per academic year and is available only to U.S. citizens and permanent residents.
+Complete the FAFSA online.
+This application is used to determine federal student loan eligibility for the following fall and spring semesters.
+Please review the federal loans section of the Stern Graduate Financial Aid website for detailed information.
+It is done once per academic year and is available to U.S. citizens and permanent residents.

 If you are a domestic or international student interested in receiving a private loan, please submit an application directly to the lender of your choice.
 You may apply for a semester-only loan or a fall/spring loan combined.
 Typical processing time is 3-4 weeks.
 Please plan accordingly.

 Receive a financial aid award notice to your Stern email account about one month prior to your payment deadline.